Kenny Vaccaro: Personal life

 Vaccaro's younger brother, Kevin, played for the Texas Longhorns football team from 2012 to 2016.
 Their uncle is retired cornerback and Super Bowl XXVI winner A. J. Johnson.
 Vaccaro traveled to Kenya during the 2016 offseason with former Texas and Saints teammate Alex Okafor and is involved in community and fundraising efforts to construct a school in the region.
 Vaccaro also founded the Kenny Vaccaro Foundation to provide economically-challenged students with literacy and education resources so that they can achieve academic excellence, develop confident personal skills, and make positive decisions to avoid high-risk behavior.

+Vaccaro is the brother-in-law to wide receiver, Tyreek Hill, who married Vaccaro's sister Keeta.

+On April 19, 2024 YouTuber and Twitch streamer GernaderJake announced on X that he is suing G1 over an unpaid $100,000 loan that he claims "Kenny is personally liable for."
+On February 14, 2025 GernaderJake announced on X that the lawsuit had concluded in his favor and Vaccaro was ordered to pay out "roughly $245,000 plus interest."